 Although our Crossing-lemma-based argument is not strong enough to improve the bound $o(n^{4/3})$ to $O(n^{4/3-\varepsilon})$ for $k$-cliques nor $k$-fans, it is sufficient to obtain such a bound for subdivided $k$-cliques.

 For an integer $k \geq 3$ let $P_0$ be a set of $k+\binom{k}{2}$ points, where $k$ points are called \emph{black} and the remaining $\binom{k}{2}$ points are \emph{white}, and let $\mathcal{L}_0$ be a set of $2\binom{k}{2}$ lines in the plane.
-We call the configuration $(P_0,\mathcal{L}_0)$ a \emph{subdivided $k$-clique} if any two black points lie on two lines from $\mathcal{L}_0$ that intersect in a white point, each white point lies on exactly two lines from $\mathcal{L}_0$, and each line from $\mathcal{L}_0$ contains exactly one black and one white vertex.
+We call the configuration $(P_0,\mathcal{L}_0)$ a \emph{subdivided $k$-clique} if, for any two black points, there are two lines from $\mathcal{L}_0$, each containing one of the black points, that intersect in a white point, each white point lies on exactly two lines from $\mathcal{L}_0$, and each line from $\mathcal{L}_0$ contains exactly one black and one white vertex.
 That is, if two points from $P_0$ are connected by an edge if and only if they lie on a line from $\mathcal{L}_0$, then the resulting graph is a 1-subdivision of $K_k$.